Build a Podcast Landing Page in WordPress in Under 30 Minutes

 How to Build a Podcast Landing Page in WordPress

-Nowadays, there are many ways to make landing pages.
-For example, you could use the tools included on your podcast platform, but in our experience, these tools often lack the features and functionality for making the best podcast landing page.
+There are many ways to make landing pages.
+You could use the tools included on your podcast platform, but these often lack the features and flexibility to build the best podcast landing page.

 Alternatively, you could use a cloud-based landing page builder.
-They are a great solution if you don’t have a podcast website but typically have a high price tag.
+They work well if you don’t have a podcast website, but typically come with a high monthly price tag.

 More importantly, you won’t have control over the page.
 The business platform could go bust, leaving you empty-handed.

 The best solution is to build a landing page attached to your existing website.
-That way, you own all the content and can control important factors, including page speed, uptime, security, and more.
+That way, you own all the content and can control important factors including page speed, uptime, and security.

-SeedProd has a powerful drag-and-drop interface that makes creating any WordPress layout a breeze.
-With its professional template library and block-based design system, you can spin up landing pages in under 30 minutes without a developer.
+With its professional template library and block-based design system, you can launch a landing page in under 30 minutes.

-Follow the steps below to start making a stunning landing page for your podcast in WordPress.
+Follow the steps below to start building your podcast landing page.

 Step 1.
 Install the SeedProd Plugin